Safe and productive workplaces require vulnerable, servant leadership. Workplace culture must be modelled by an organisation's leadership.

 In August 2015 I began my medical transition.
 In late November 2015, I flew to Sydney presenting as a man- it was a Friday.
 On the following Monday, I began working in my affirmed gender.
 My time in Sydney has been incredibly positive.
 Life is never without challenges as a transgender woman but mostly life is great.

-I also run the Trans Employment Program Australia and the associated #EmployTrans campaign.
+For 5 years I ran the Trans Employment Program Australia and the associated #EmployTrans campaign.

 Book Kimberly for Speaking, Consulting or Facilitation